tektoncd/community/teps/0115-tekton-catalog-git-based-versioning.md

     /OWNERS
 ```

-The eBay team can share this Catalog with the `Task` in the Hub without adding it to a centralized Catalog.
+The eBay team can share this Catalog with the `Task` in the Artifact Hub without adding it to a centralized Catalog.
 They can
-then version the Catalog and its resources using release tags, which would be picked up by the Tekton Hub.
+then version the Catalog and its resources using release tags, which would be picked up by the Artifact Hub.

 ##### OpenShift